 Article 9 allows and governs the borrowing of money against the purchase of goods.
 This section mainly talks about the regulations regarding collateral.

 The National Conference of Commissioners on Uniform State Laws (NCCUSL) is the branch designated with the maintenance of the Uniform Commercial Code (UCC).
 Although some states have adopted their version of the codes, it still retains the main idea of the UCC.

 What is a UCC Filing?

 UCC is a standard legal code that regulates business transactions from state to state.
 UCC stands for the Uniform Commercial Code.
-A UCC filing is one of the most important things to understand when you’re reviewing your credit report.
+What’s a UCC filing is one of the most important things to understand when you’re reviewing your credit report.
 In case you didn’t know, it can affect a business’ credit score.
-Entrepreneurs need to understand what UCC filings are and how they work.
+Entrepreneurs need to understand whats a UCC filing are and how they work.
 This way, they can avoid problems that could hinder their ability to apply for business financing.